 Teaching / Education

 The hourly wage is the salary paid in one worked hour.
 Usually, jobs are classified into two categories: salaried jobs and hourly jobs.
 Salaried jobs pay a fixed amount regardless of the hours worked.
 Hourly jobs pay per worked hour.
 To convert salary into hourly wage the above formula is used (assuming 5 working days in a week and 8 working hours per day which is the standard for most jobs).
 The hourly wage calculation may differ slightly depending on the worked hours per week and the annual vacation allowance.
 The figures mentioned above are good approximations and are considered to be the standard.
 One major difference between salaried employees and hourly paid employees is overtime eligibility.
 Salaried employees are usually exempt from overtime as opposed to hourly paid staff.

 The minimum pay rate per hour for a person in Novi Sad is 210 RSD.
 This is the minimum as per the gathered data in the salary survey not the minimum hourly rate mandated by law.

 Where can you get paid more, working in a private company or the government?
 The difference between the public or government sector salaries and the private sector salaries in Serbia is 14% on average across all career fields.

 It is extremely difficult to give an exact figure of a good salary when no specific job is selected, however; an estimate can be provided based purely on the cost of living.
 A good compensation in Novi Sad would range anywhere between 131,000 RSD and 198,000 RSD.

-The base salary in Novi Sad is ranges from 94,500 RSD to 198,000 RSD.
+The base salary in Novi Sad ranges from 94,500 RSD to 198,000 RSD.
 The base salary depends on many factors including profession, experience, and education.
-It is not easy to provide a figure with very little information, so take this range in a grain of salt.
+It is not easy to provide a figure with very little information, so take this range with a grain of salt.

 ©Salary Explorer 2023